brechtm/brechtm.github.io/content/2013-11-03_introducing-rinohtype.rst

 Example Documents and Input Formats
 ===================================

+**EDIT** Some PDF viewers (Firefox's pdf.js, Evince, ePDFViewer) seem to have a problem with the CFF OpenType fonts embedded in the sample PDF files below.
+I still need to determine if this is a bug in these viewers or in RinohType (see `issue 2 <https://github.com/brechtm/rinohtype/issues/2>`_).

 After abandoning the idea to use Python source files as the input format, I opted to go with XML, since it's a very common format and, more importantly, allows for validation using XML schemas.
 The `RFIC example <https://github.com/brechtm/rinohtype/tree/master/examples/rfic2009>`_ in the RinohType repository makes use of a custom XML input format, as defined in ``rfic.rnc`` (`RELAX NG Compact <http://relaxng.org/compact-tutorial-20030326.html>`_).
 This example shows off most of RinoType's capabilities.
 Download the `generated PDF </files/intro_template.pdf>`_ to see the output.

 Guided by the RFIC example, it should be fairly straightforward (but still a lot of work) to write a DocBook frontend for RinohType.
 XML is also a great intermediate format, useful when to-XML converters for other input formats are available.